 Protection: (Psalm 18:3, Psalm 27:1-6).

-God uses our needs and weaknesses to draw us to Himself; to teach us to trust Him.
-This is why it is essential to give thanks for “all things” even our trials and afflictions (1Thessalonians 5:18, Romans 8:28).
-The most dangerous time is when we feel we have need of nothing…including God.
+God uses our needs and weaknesses to draw us to Himself, to teach us to trust Him; this is why it is essential to give thanks for “all things” even our trials and afflictions (1Thessalonians 5:18, Romans 8:28).
+The most dangerous time is when we feel we have need of nothing, including God.
 Prosperity blurs reality, consider (Revelation 3:16-17).
-Both in times of trouble and in times of blessing learn to develop an attitude of prayer (Romans 12:12).
+In times of trouble and in times of blessing, learn to develop an attitude of prayer (Romans 12:12).

 How should we pray?

 Prayer is simply talking to God; pray intimately and naturally, avoid the tendency to imitate someone else.
 Speak personally to your Savior, as you would to a trusted close friend because He is (John 15:13-15).

 As believers, we have direct access to God personally through Jesus Christ “…come boldly unto the throne of grace” (Hebrews 4:16.)
 We do NOT need to go through any other mediator to talk to God (1Timothy 2:5, Ephesians 2:18, and Romans 8:34).